RacleRay/RaOS/README.md

 The 0x13 interrupt will go to offset (0x13 * 4 = 0x46) from the beginning of Interrupt Vector Table.

 ---

+## Disk

+The disk itself has no concept of files.
+The disk itself just holds loads of data blocks called sectors.

+Filesystems are kernel implemented they are not the responsibility of the hard disk.
+Implementing a filesystem requires the kernel programmer to create a filesystem driver for the target file system.

+Data is read and written in sectors typically 512 byte blocks for example.
+Reading the sector of a disk will return 512 bytes of data for the chosen sector.

+> CHS(CYLINDER HEAD SECTOR)
+>
+> > Sectors are read and written by specifying "head" "track"and "sector".
+> >
+> > This is old fashioned and not the modern way of reading from a disk drive.

+> LBA(LOGICAL BLOCK ADDRESS)
+>
+> > This is the modern way of reading from a hard disk, rather than specify "head" "track" and "sector" we just specify a number that starts from zero.
+> >
+> > LBA allows us to read from the disk as if we are reading blocks from a very large file.
+> >
+> > LBA 0 = first sector on the disk;  LBA 1 = second sector on the disk.

+Let`s say we want to read the byte at position 58376 on the disk how do we do it?

+LBA = 58376 / 512 = 114.
+Now if we read that LBA we can load 512 bytes into memory.
+Next we need to know our offset that our byte is in our buffer.

+Offset = 58376 ％ 512 = 8.

+Then 114 * 512 = 58368 ;   58368 + 8 = 58376.

+ln 16 bit real mode the BIOS provides interrupt `13h` for disk operations.

+ln 32 bit mode you have to create your own disk driver which is a little more complicated.

+---